Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 <div id= "EAN"></div>
 ## How to add a EAN to an Article

-> **note:**   If your article has a **Barcode** and you have a barcode scanner, you can **add the EAN code** to the article.
+> **note:**   If your article has a **Barcode** and you have a QR Barcode Scanner, you can **add the EAN code** to the article.

-* Tap on the button called EAN Numbers.
-Press save to store the newly added EAN.
+* Tap on the button called EAN Numbers => **Scan the Barcode** => Press **Save** to store the newly added EAN.
 * Save at the bottom right => push **Save**.

 <div id= "Condiments"></div>
-## How to add a Condiment to an Article
+## How to add a Condiment screen to an Article

-* **Condiments**
-> **note:** if you want to add a condiment to an article you first need to have created a condiment.
-If you haven't please read the article [How to create and add Condiments](../docs/Chapter13.md).
+> **note:** Only when you already have added a Condiment Screen to an article, you can see in this part of the article, the connected Condiment Screen(s). **If you want to add a Condiment Screen** to an article we ask you to read and go to [How to create and add Condiments](../docs/Chapter13.md) page of the manual.
-If you have already added condiments
-- Select the appropriate condiment

 <div id= "Order Settings"></div>
 ## inzzii Webshop Order Settings

-* **Webitem** => If you want the article to be shown or hidden on the inzzii Webshop, you need to (de-)activate this setting for the PLU.
-If you are in test mode or have the Pro version, check your [Webshop Order Setting](../docs/Chapter31.html)
+* **Webitem** => If you want an article to be shown (or be hidden) on the inzzii Webshop, you need to (de-)activate this setting for the PLU.
+When you are in test mode or have the Pro version, check the [Webshop Order Setting](../docs/Chapter31.html) for more information.
 * **Note** =>

 <div id= "Images"></div>
 ## How to add a Webshop Image to an Article

 > **note:** The images that can be added to the article are used at the inzzii webshop.
 The **(General) Image** is used in the overview of all the articles.
-When you tap on the article at the webshop, a pop-up will appear with more detailed information about the article, including the **Detail Image**.
+When you tap on the article at the webshop, a pop-up will appear with more detailed information about the article with the **Detail Image** at the top of the popup.

 * Press on **Choose (Detailed) Image**
 * You get the question how you want to add the Image => **Take Photo** or **Choose from Gallery**.
 Please choose.
 > **note:** When you select **Take Photo**, the camera in your tablet will be activated so you can take a picture.
 When finished taking the picture press save to add the image to the article.
-If you **Choose from Gallery**, the image gallery on your tablet will be opened for you so you can choose an image you already 'made' and connect it to the article.
+If you **Choose from Gallery**, the image gallery on your tablet will be opened for you, so you can choose an image you already 'made' and connect it to the article.
 * The picture you took/selected will be shown on the article page in inzzii POS app
 * Save at the bottom right => push **Save**.
-* **The picture will be uploaded and shown on your inzzii Webshop.**
+* **The picture will be uploaded** and **shown on your inzzii Webshop.** Please be patient, this process (uploading an showing the picture on the web) takes time.

 <p><br></p>